Convex-Dev/design/docs/cad/003_encoding/README.md

 On its own, the encoding above is a valid encoding for a single cell, but the encoding of the referenced values would need to be obtained in order to examine the tree of child Blobs - which is four whole gigabytes of data.
 This is an example of a "partial" value.

-This illustrates two key ideas in the CAD3 design:
+This example illustrates some key benefits of the CAD3 design:
-- it is possible to examine and validate the top levels of a Merkle tree of CAD3 data independently, and only retrieve / decode sub-trees where necessary.
+- It is possible to examine and validate the top levels of CAD3 data structures independently, and only retrieve / decode sub-trees where necessary.
-- there is very little overhead for large structures.
-On 4gb of random data, the overhead is ~1% (mainly from ~1.1 million cryptographic hashes, which are in any case valuable for integrity checking)
+- There is very little overhead for large structures.
+On 4gb of random data, the overhead is ~1% (mainly from ~1.1 million cryptographic hashes, which are in any case necessary for validation as a Merkle tree)
+- The entire tree is just 6 levels deep - so navigating down to any single byte only requires 5 lookups via value IDs.

 ## Basic Rules and Concepts